Everything you need to know — from how it works to whether it's right for you.

 Higher total compensation

-Non-taxable stipends increase take-home
+Non-taxable stipends boost take-home

 Explore new cities and regions

-Diverse clinical settings
+Diverse clinical experience

 Accelerated loan repayment